 Inexpensive: Unlike in the early days when silicone was an expensive novelty material, silicone nosepads are today relatively cheap and often cost the same or less than other common nosepad materials such as vinyl, acetate, pvc (polyvinyl chloride), pc (polycarbonate), glass, rubber, plastic, ceramic, and titanium.

 Where To Buy?: Replacement silicone nose pads may easily be purchased on-line.
 The site www.NosePads.Com, "THE NOSE PAD BUYER'S GUIDE", offers a selection of over 100 nose pads including the most comprehensive collection of silicone nose pads.
 This site has no minimum orders (1 pair of nose pads is fine), very low cost flat rate shipping, a FREE SPARE PAIR of nose pads for each pair ordered, top quality name brand Optipad(TM) nose pads, and cheap discount low cost nose pad prices.

 Shapes and Sizes: Silicone nose pads are available in virtually all shapes and sizes that nosepads come in.
-This includes the popular d-shape, oval, mushroom, bullet, round, strap-bridge, uni-fit, soft-wing, symmetrical, rectangular, teardrop, and asymmetric shapes.
+This includes the popular d-shape, oval, mushroom, bullet, round, strap-bridge, uni-fit, soft-wing, saddle bridge, symmetrical, rectangular, teardrop, and asymmetric shapes.